arodu/cakephp-tebo/README.md

    bin/cake plugin load TeBo
    ```

-3. Add your Telegram bot token to the `.env` file:
+3. Add your Telegram bot token to the `.env` file, or set it as an environment variable:
    ```bash
    export TELEGRAM_TOKEN="xxxxx"
    ```